• Skip to primary navigation

 Vegetables and Chickpeas

-2. In a large bowl, toss the Brussels sprouts and butternut squash with 1 ½ tablespoon lemon juice, ¼ teaspoon garlic powder, and salt.
+2. In a large bowl, toss the Brussels sprouts and butternut squash with 1 ½ tablespoons lemon juice, ¼ teaspoon garlic powder, salt, and pepper to taste.

-3. Place the vegetables onto a silicone mat or parchment paper-lined cooking tray.
+3. Place vegetable mixture onto a silicone mat or parchment paper-lined cooking tray.

-4. Bake for 35 minutes, stirring halfway through.
+4. Bake for 35 minutes or until done, stirring halfway through.

 7. Bake the chickpeas for 15 minutes at 425˚ F (220˚C), they can be placed in the oven with the vegetables for the last 15 minutes of roasting.